 Later on, both of them started to reduce their plastic waste, exponentially!
 And I was super happy and proud that I shared this information with them!

-Most likely you heard the phrase “Sharing is caring”… so feel free to show that you care! 🙂
+“Sharing is caring”, right?
+So feel free to show that you care!

 All in all, remember that zero waste living can be challenging.